-Flick Fishing for iPhone review
+Flick Fishing full review

 Freeverse is rapidly getting a reputation as the best iPhone and iPod touch game developers around.
 It's recent title, Flick Bowling, kept the Macworld team entertained and this latest game, Flick Fishing, is even more fun.

 You have three different fishing modes to play: Go Fishing, where you just cast your line and catch fish; Big Catch, where you try to land the biggest haul in three minutes; and Big Fish, where the winner is the player that lands the largest whopper, again in three minutes.
 You can play against the computer or against other players on a local network (or you can pass the iPhone around).